quotient-im/Quaternion/BUILDING.md

 This will get you an executable in `build_dir` inside your project sources.
 Noteworthy CMake variables that you can use:
-- `-DCMAKE_PREFIX_PATH=/path` - add a path to CMake's list of searched paths for preinstalled software (Qt, libQMatrixClient, QtKeychain)
+- `-DCMAKE_PREFIX_PATH=/path` - add a path to CMake's list of searched paths for preinstalled software (Qt, libQuotient, QtKeychain)
 - `-DCMAKE_INSTALL_PREFIX=/path` - controls where Quaternion will be installed
   (see below on installing from sources)
 - `-DUSE_INTREE_LIBQMC=<ON|OFF>` - force using/not-using the in-tree copy of
-  libQMatrixClient sources (see "Getting the source code" above).
+  libQuotient sources (see "Getting the source code" above).
 - `-DUSE_QQUICKWIDGET=<ON|OFF>` - by default it's `ON` with Qt 5.12 and `OFF`
   with earlier versions.
 See the next section for details.